“GFD: Executive Order”

 They probably would have packed themselves in to the back of this mini convoy of soldiers, regardless…but still…

 They were human.
 They were young.
 All gung ho about being selected for this mission without truly understanding what they were getting themselves into.

 I knew the legends were true.
 I knew he was real.

 As one of the few vampires invited along in this squadron of neophytes…I was told to keep my mouth shut, and my mind focused.
 But that wasn’t easy.
-Not while I was sitting in the back of a jeep with a bunch of young faces that I knew I’d never see again after tonight.
+Not while I was sitting in the back of a jeep with a bunch of young faces that I knew I’d probably never see again after tonight.

 “We move in tonight, bag this sonofabitch, and I’ll have enough cash to get me, my baby girl, and my wife, safeguarded for the next two YEARS!”
 One of the soldiers said to his teammates.
 His Southern twang enhanced by the width of his smile.
 “That’s gonna make me sleep real easy for a long time to come.
 I may even stop volunteering for goofy little operations like this for a while.
 They messed up, offering me a payload THIS big.”

 “Just make sure you stake the right bloodsucker, Miller!”
 Said his friend, nodding in my direction.
 “We want to keep a few vamps on our side, don’t we, fellas?
 Never know when one of them might decide that he’s hungry for a late night snack.
 Safeguard mark or not!”

 They found the teasing humorous, but I didn’t.
 In fact, the anxiety had been building since I left headquarters.
 I hadn’t seen him in years.
 Hadn’t spoken to him.
 Hadn’t even been following the rumors of his return to the surface of these city streets in these past few months.
 And yet…here I was…now given the order to take him out.
 Permanently.